Edited by Neha Cherian, Sahil Halarnkar and Vibhhu Sharma

 Disclaimer: The article contains an account of sexual assault.
 Reader discretion is advised.

 On the night of July 24, a female student was sexually assaulted on her way back to the hostel zone from NAC, as reported by her friend via smail on July 26.
 The incident occurred on the road that connects NAC and the hospital road.
 A man in his mid-twenties, who appeared to be a laborer, ambushed her on the dimly lit road.
-Despite her cries for help, no security guard came to her aid.
+There were no security guards in the nearby area.
 Following a terrifying struggle, she managed to fight back and run back to the hostel.

 The incident left students concerned about their safety at the institute.
 Many students travel back and forth across the same route or other parts of the institute for various purposes, including CFI work, research work, using computing facilities, or simply to get some fresh air.
 Safety issues risk entrenching a gender divide by distancing women from the multitude of activities that take place at night.
 The Student’s Constitution allows for the free movement of every student within the campus and it would be unacceptable for any student to travel in fear.
 As a result, it is critical that there is a move to increase security, improve lighting around NAC and other less frequented locations throughout the institute, and deploy an extensive CCTV surveillance network to ensure the safety of students inside the institute.
 People who aren’t a part of the institute ecosystem must be made aware of institute policies and culture and their access to common areas for students must be supervised.